 - It allows you to receive care in your home.

-- If you only sell part of your home, you can still leave behind an inheritance for loved ones.
+- If you only sell part of your home then that means the other part can still be left as an inheritance for loved ones as you’ll still own a percentage of the property.

 Disadvantages of home reversion